domfarolino/browser/README.md

 ## Compatibility

-Right now things have only been build and tested on macOS Catalina.
+Right now things have only been built and tested on macOS Catalina.

 ## Building